 Some public records are freely available on the internet to download, however many require to visit the office physically to collect the records.
 A financial and stock market data provider removes this obstacle: their stock trade data fully automated and accessible whenever you need it.

 Stock market experts can provide as valuable information as the stock market facts can.
-The opinion collected from stock market experts can be speculative in nature, and can talk about the future trends that could occur.
+The opinion collected from stock market experts can be speculative in nature, and can discuss potential future trends.

-The accuracy of this information is not as much as other sources due to its speculative nature.
+This information is not as accurate as other sources due to its speculative nature.
 However, due to their vast experience in the fields, the information collected from the experts can help in making better trade decisions.

 Most traders don’t trade on an exchange personally.
 Instead, they employ brokers who do the trading for them.
 There are many popular brokers that have a vast number of clients which include large scale firms.

 A data provider can get valuable information by collecting it through these brokers.
 However, the quality of information provided by brokers can vary hugely.
 Some provide impartial, data-supported insights; others are simply speculative sources.

 Like with news aggregators, it’s up to the data provider to verify that the sources and methods of their data is reliable - in the sense that their stock trading data is pulled from from raw stock market data, not the predictions of one individual.

 There are several online services such as Google finance which specifically provide information related to financial and stock market data.
 The data provider can directly use these services to fill in the gaps in their database, so that the financial and stock market data you’ll receive is as detailed and scalable as possible.